 We power-down I/T equipment when not in use to save electricity, the generation of heat, the wear on devices and thus overall cost.

-Your digital paperless clinical chart and scheduling/reminder system is also unique.
-We use specially designed software that is a secure electronic solid-state technology.
-We email appointment reminders that can be confirmed by a click of a single button.
-The software is considered a medical device and is actually a certified device in Canada.
+Your digital paperless clinical chart and scheduling/reminder system is also an important aspect of conservation in our practice.
+We email appointment reminders that can be confirmed by a click of a single button saving an otherwise one-time disposable paper mail-out.
+The software itself is considered a “medical device” and is actually certified by a Canadian standard.